Departments & Organizations

 Status of Women in Medicine Commitee (SWIM)

 Dr. Manuelidis studies neurodegenerative diseases, with an emphasis on infectious human Creutzfeldt-Jakob Disease and sheep scrapie, and has developed unique animal and culture models.
 These models have revealed fundamental routes of infection, innate immune responses to a foreign infectious agent, and structural characteristics of the infectious particle.
 Infectious particles can be stripped of detectable prion protein (PrP) yet remain highly infectious.
-Host PrP misfolding is a late stress response to trap and eliminate these infectious agents.
-Deep proteomic sequencing has also uncovered new neurodegenerative pathways for therapy and prevention.
+Nucleases destroy infectivity but not PrP and Host PrP misfolding appears as a late stress response to trap and eliminate these infectious agents.
+Her unexpected discovery that circular "SPHINX" DNAs derived from prokayotes are present in mammalian brain cells has major ramifications for the evolutionary symbiosis with the environment.

 Education & Training